jatindhankhar/jatindhankhar.github.io/_drafts/blog/responsible-disclosure-breaking-out-of-a-sandboxed-editor-to-perform-rce.md

 If you are still here after reading the tl;dr, I guess you are here for the story ?
 So, let me give you one.

-While doing recon I found many sub-domains and ip addresses belonging to Hackerearth, one of them was [https://18.140.198.247/#/home/node/he-theia/sandbox](https://18.140.198.247/#/home/node/he-theia/sandbox) which was running an online ide built on top of vs-code named  [https://theia-ide.org/](https://theia-ide.org/ "https://theia-ide.org/")
+While doing recon I found many sub-domains and ip addresses belonging to Hackerearth, one of them was [https://18.140.198.247/#/home/node/he-theia/sandbox](https://18.140.198.247/#/home/node/he-theia/sandbox) which was running an online ide built on top of vs-code named  [Theia IDE](https://theia-ide.org/ "https://theia-ide.org/").

+At first glance, it looked pretty boring, after all it'a a IDE running in a browser (wait, that's normal since most of them are electron based :|)
+So, anyways, I played around with it for a while, the ultimated goal was to execute random code on the machine.
+But, they removed the terminal view from the IDE shortcuts and menu.
+So, I tried to "run" the code file but that opened was also not available.
+Then poking around I tried "Run